hubymeme12/team6comprog/README.md

 >>initial interface 2 (first gradebook) - 65%

 Ideas (or tasks were given by):

 Angelika Amatus

 Hubert Espinola

 Sr. Poul

-The rest of program is made by me Hubert!! anw.. join my cult :0
+The rest of program is made by me Hubert :0